2KAbhishek/AZ-900/Notes/Azure-Networking-Resources.md

   A higher level of load balancer with an optional firewall.

-- Content Delivery Netwoek
+- Content Delivery Network

   Stores common static files on the edge, closer to the users for improved performance.

-- Azure Front Door Serive
+- Azure Front Door Service

   Combines a load balancer, a CDN and a firewall.

-## Monitoring Serives
+## Monitoring Services

-- Netwoek Watcher
+- Network Watcher

 - ExpressRoute Monitor